gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLMultiParser-transform.md

 Conditions
 ----------
-If error dataset is configured, then all the erroneous rows, if present in the input, will be committed to the specified error dataset.
+If error collector is configured, then all the erroneous rows, if present in the input, will be committed to the specified error collector.
-If no error dataset is configured, then pipeline will get completed but with warnings in the logs.
+If no error collector is configured, then pipeline will get completed but with warnings in the logs.

 Example
 -------